Structural Relaxation and Anisotropic Elasticity of Ordered Block Copolymer Melts: Introduction

-In this Article, we examine how the terminal rigidity of ordered BCP melts are afforded by conformational rigidity asymmetry ($\epsilon$), polymer sequence (ABA vs.~AB), and the microphase separated pattern (see Fig.~\ref{fig:scheme_def_overview}).
-By using SCFT to calculate equilibrium properties of BCP melts, we extract the terminal moduli for lamellar, cylindrical, BCC sphere, and network (i.e., double gyroid) phases of symmetric ABA melts.
+In this Article, we examine how the equilibrium rigidity of ordered BCP melts are afforded by conformational rigidity asymmetry $\epsilon \equiv \ell_{\rm A}/\ell_{\rm B}$ ($\ell_\alpha$ being the statistical segment length of block $\alpha)$, polymer sequence (ABA vs.~AB), and the microphase separated pattern (see Fig.~\ref{fig:scheme_def_overview}).
+By using SCFT to calculate equilibrium properties of BCP melts, we extract the equilibrium moduli for lamellar, cylindrical, BCC sphere, and network (i.e., double gyroid) phases of symmetric ABA melts.
 We show that the stiffness of these melts depart from intuition provided by standard composite theory, i.e.,~the rule of mixtures.
 Instead, the extracted moduli show a non-monotonic dependence on composition, with effects arising from both nanoscale patterning and block sequence.
 The block sequence dependence is rationalized though the domain structure of phase separated melts, wherein ABA molecules can possess both ``bridging'' conformations that join neighboring minority inclusions through the majority matrix, as well as ``looping'' conformations.
 We calculate the polycrystalline average shear moduli, establishing upper (Voigt) and lower (Reuss) bounds for each phase~\cite{Voigt1889,Reuss1929,Hill1952}, providing a hierarchy of expected moduli and confirming that while 1D and 2D phases have vanishing lower bound moduli, the 3D phases have non-zero lower bounds.
-By comparing with analogous AB diblock systems with comparable domain spacing, we demonstrate that while both architectures exhibit a similar range of terminal moduli, there are small, yet significant differences.
-We explore how bridging and looping conformations alter the material stiffness, finding a non-intuitive softening effect arising from bridging conformations.
-Our results lead us to conclude that both interface shapes and interactions between domains that are mediated by chain behavior near inter-domain slip surfaces (also known as ``terminal boundaries''~\cite{Reddy2021}) are key for understanding and engineering the long-time response of BCP melts.
+By comparing with analogous AB diblock systems with comparable domain spacing, we demonstrate that while both architectures exhibit a similar range of equilibrium moduli, there are small, yet significant differences.
+We explore the differences between AB and ABA melt stiffness, finding that special care must be taken to distinguish between comparisons at fixed domain spacing and fixed segregation strength, highlighting the difference in an \emph{effective} degree of segregation due to chain architecture.
+Finally, we calculate quasistatic bending stiffnesses of lamellar and cylinder phases, showing that self-consistent field theory can be used to directly calculate healing lengths analogous to those of smectic A and columnar phases.